webofdata/specification-archived/specification.md

 To merge two subject representations A and B the following algorithm should be applied:

   - Order A and B based on the lexical comparison of their respective "_si" property.
 Let A be the lowest value and B the other. (something bit more formal maybe)
-  - Create a new empty representation C
+  - Create a new empty representation, C.
   - The "_si" of C can be.... (this is actually very tricky....)
   - The "_sids" property contains the values of A "_si" property and B "_si" property.
   - For each property in A if there is no corresponding property in B add it to C.